CLOSING THE RETIREMENT MONEY GAP

 Now that you’re nearing retirement, it’s important to watch your savings closely.
 But there are many other things you should be taking into account as you consider your retirement years.

 As you’re nearing retirement age, extra money is allowed to be saved in retirement accounts, known as “catch up contributions.”
-In 2017, up to $6000 in catch up contributions can be made to select plans.
+As of 2020, the Internal Revenue Service allows individuals age 50 or older to contribute an additional $6000 in “catch up contributions” in certain plans.

 Review and update your retirement plan